EDChui/katacoda-scenarios/slack-bot/step1.md

    `pip install slack-sdk`{{execute}}

-   Again, note that we are *NOT* using [slackclient](https://pypi.org/project/slackclient/) in this tutorial as it is now a legacy code.
+   Again, note that we are *NOT* using [slackclient](https://pypi.org/project/slackclient/) in this tutorial as it is announced to be a legacy code.

-2. Import the libraries for the web client and exception
+2. Import the libraries for the web client and catching exception

    <pre class="file" data-filename="main.py" data-target="prepend">
    from slack_sdk import WebClient